TheRemoteCoder/Contao-CMS--Module-Collection/README.md

 ### TheRemoteCoderPageNavigation (3+)

-- Extend site structure to allow hiding single pages in custom menues from the templates.
+- Extend site structure to allow hiding single pages in custom menus from the templates.
 - [Readme »](/TheRemoteCoderPageNavigation/docs/README.md)